Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Applications to matrix data whitening

-In this way we have reduced the dimension of data from $N$ to $p$ while removing the noisy part.
-We can also express the vectors $\hat{\yb}_k$ as $p\times 1$ vectors in the coordinate system $\vb_1,\dots,\vb_p$, that is,
+is the matrix of the orthogonal projection into the subspace generated by $\{\vb_1,\dots,\vb_p\}$.
+In this way we have removed the noise from the data. \item We can further compress the data by expressing the vectors $\yb_{k,pc}$ as $p$-dimensional vectors in the coordinate system $\vb_1,\dots,\vb_p$, that is,